Our serverless API uses API Gateway and it gives us some auto-generated endpoints. We would like to configure them to use a scheme like

 While we wait, we can do the same for our

-dev stage.
-Go into the dev stage > click View Deployment > click Settings > and hit Update Custom Domain.
-And select the domain, sub-domain, and base path.
+dev endpoint.
+Select the domain, sub-domain, and base path.
 In our case we’ll use something like

-Hit Update and wait for the changes to take place.
+Hit Add Custom Domain and wait for the changes to take place.

 Once complete, we are ready to test our fully-configured serverless API backend!